sharetribe/just-enough-git/README.md

 Go to Github and make a new Pull request and merge it immediately.

-Now go to master and pull changes
+Now go to master and pull changes.

 ```
 git checkout master